gordod26/fuzzy-chainsaw/ACTIONLIST.md

      12. [X] the wrong props.id is being passed to the delete mutation when I have two posts, one after the other, and delete the fist one. the second post is mistakenly being deleted
      13. [X] console log props.id onClick of delete button
 14. [X] add hide functionality(hide functionality should actually be a collapse functionality which is harder so I will return to it later)
-15. [ ] add gql mutation to add user avitar
+15. [X] add gql mutation to add user avitar
+16. [X] add the delete button. to the comment component
+16. [] BUG: after login, without refreshing, you won't see the delete button for your comments.
+16. []